Welcome to the KYC Learn to Sail (LTS) programme.

 Sailor Requirements:

-· It is important that a parent is on site to give their child support or when necessary launching, boat retrieval or when it has been a “hard day”.
+- It is important that a parent is on site to give their child support when launching, boat retrieval and for emotional support when it has been a “hard day”.

 Parents be prepared to get wet at some point !